 The Audit Committee presently consists of directors Bruggeworth, Garcia-Tunon, Pearse (Chair) and Witmer.
 The Audit Committee, which met six times during 2015, assists the Board in fulfilling its oversight responsibility relating to the integrity of the Company's financial statements and financial reporting process.
-The Committee selects and recommends annually to the Board and the shareholders the independent registered public accounting firm, reviews the plans, findings and recommendations of the independent registered public accounting firm, reviews the plans, findings and recommendations of the independent registered public accounting firm, and reviews and evaluates the performance of the independent registered public accounting firm the Company's financial statements and reports and its internal and disclosure controls and matters relating to the Company's internal control structure.
+The Committee selects and recommends annually to the Board and the shareholders the independent registered public accounting firm to audit the Company's financial statements, approves in advance all audit and non-audit services performed by the independent registered public accounting firm, reviews the plans, findings and recommendations of the independent registered public accounting firm, its independence and its fees.
+The Committee reviews and discusses with management and the independent registered public accounting firm the Company's financial statements and reports and its internal and disclosure controls and matters relating to the Company's internal control structure.
 The Committee oversees the Company's Global Code of Business Conduct and related Company programs governing legal and regulatory compliance, which includes a periodic review with management of the implementation and effectiveness the Company's compliance programs.
 The Committee, along with the Board, also oversees the Company's enterprise risk management program.
 Pursuant to this program, the Committee reviews with management the Company's analyses of risks and contingency plans on a bi-annual basis.
 The Board has determined that Director Pearse is an "audit committee financial expert," as defined by the rules of the Securities and Exchange Commission.